 What we liked

-Incogni is an automated data removal system that covers 270+ data brokers.
-This is the highest amount of brokers covered of all the services we cover in this article.
+Incogni is an automated data removal system that covers 420+ data brokers.
+This is the highest number of brokers covered by the base plan of all the services in this article.
+To get a similar amount of site coverage with DeleteMe, you'd have to subscribe to its higher plan tiers.

-The Unlimited tier expands on this number, too.
-You'll get unlimited custom removals, so you can have your data removed from court record sites, government sites, educational forums, and more with the help of a privacy specialist.
+The Unlimited tier expands on this number by providing unlimited custom removals, so you can have your data removed from court record sites, government sites, educational forums, and more with the help of a privacy specialist.

 What we didn’t like